Nov 21, 2024

 5.10.9 Administrative Leave

 In accordance with Mississippi Code 25-3-92(2)(b), the President of the MCC, as our appointing authority, may grant administrative leave with pay “during a time of extreme weather conditions or in the event of a man-made, technological, or natural disaster or emergency.”
-Understanding that at times of such an emergency, administrative leave may be granted to reduce risk to our students, faculty and staff for infection or transmission of disease, or other dangers related to disasters or emergencies.
+Understanding that administrative leave may be granted during such an emergency to reduce risk to our students, faculty, and staff for infection or transmission of disease or other dangers related to disasters or emergencies.

-This leave may also be granted for periods of quarantine, for the benefit of that employee, their immediate family member or other students, faculty or staff.
-During such time, the employee will not be allowed to return to the college campus.
+This leave may also be granted for periods of quarantine for the benefit of that employee, their immediate family member, or other students, faculty, or staff.
+The employee will not be allowed to return to the college campus during such time.

-The President of the college will determine the circumstances that are approved for this leave and the extent of the leave for any and/or all employees of the College.
+The college’s President will determine the circumstances that are approved for this leave and the extent of the leave for any and/or all employees of the College.

-During the time that employees are given administrative leave, they will not be required to use any accumulated sick leave or annual leave.
-This administrative leave shall not apply to any employee who was not currently working in a permanent full-time or permanent part-time capacity at the time of the emergency.
+Employees who are given administrative leave will not be required to use any accumulated sick or annual leave.
+This administrative leave shall not apply to any employee who was not currently working in a permanent full-time or part-time capacity at the time of the emergency.

-Employees who can continue their job duties in a telework arrangement are encouraged to do so, and as such, are not on administrative leave while continuing to perform their job functions.
-Some employees may be granted some administrative leave on a part-time basis, if the telework arrangements do not require the amount of time that they normally work to perform their job.
-Administrative leave shall never compensate an employee for more than their normally scheduled salary/wage.
+Employees who can continue their job duties in a telework arrangement are encouraged to do so and, as such, are not on administrative leave while continuing to perform their job functions.
+Some employees may be granted some administrative leave part-time if the telework arrangements do not require the time they normally work to perform their jobs.
+Administrative leave shall never compensate employees for more than their normally scheduled salary/wage.

 All decisions related to an administrative leave occurrence will be disclosed to the board of trustees at the next scheduled board meeting.
 (Board approved 4/15/20)